 The couple invited 120 guests to enjoy the enchanted day, bringing the outdoors in.
 Tori says they love being outdoors in nature and “wanted to invite that into the wedding,” which was styles with elements of floral, as well as hints of Dolce and Gabbana’s iconic style, with colours such as gold, white and green integrated throughout the day.

-Queensland: Coollibah Downs Private Estate
+Queensland: Coolibah Downs Private Estate

 Shaun Gregory and Mikhaela Bik married at their romantic garden wedding on March 25, 2017 in front of 90 guests.
-The ceremony setting at Coollibah Downs Private Estate in the Nerang Hinterland was described by the bride as “oozing romance”.
+The ceremony setting at Coolibah Downs Private Estate in the Nerang Hinterland was described by the bride as “oozing romance”.

 “The lush green backdrop of rainforest and an old wooden gazebo draped in fresh floral arrangements was stunning,” says Mikhaela.